salihmarangoz/capsicum_superellipsoid_detector/README.md

 - **`~superellipsoids`** ("superellipsoid_msgs/SuperellipsoidArray")
   - Optimized superellipsoids output.
 Headers are the same for all superellipsoids.
-- **`~clusters`** ("sensor_msgs/PointCloud2")
-  - RGBXYZ pointcloud with each cluster has a different RGB color.
-Colors may be changed between messages for the same clusters.
-Recommended only for debugging.
 - **`~superellipsoids_surface`** ("sensor_msgs/PointCloud2")
   - XYZ pointcloud for the surface of superellipsoids.
 - **`~centers_prior`** ("sensor_msgs/PointCloud2")